Music as 7th Pyramid

-Right now I'm playing the keyboards (mainly pianos and EPs, but also some organs and synth pads here and there) in a pop/country/funk band.
+Right now I'm playing the keyboards (mainly pianos and EPs, but also some organs and synth pads here and there) in a pop/country/funk band there.

 I've been into electronic music not that long.
 I was mainly into different kinds of Metal thanks to my father, and around 2013 I first listened to a Brostep track.
 The uniqueness and totally different focus of the sound really intrigued me, and it also shared the same raw power of the music I liked.
 From there I discovered the commercial side of Drum & Bass (mind you, apart from the beat pattern and tempo, Brostep and commercial D&B are pretty much the same), and years after I fell into the more underground scenes.
 I didn't get the thing with House music until 2015 or so with the rise of Future House (and I discovered it thanks to my brother).

 I make electronic music and I've been doing it since 2014.
-You can find more details about that below.
 I work with Reaper and Renoise, and an assortment of plugins.
 Reaper allows me to quickly work with and edit audio recordings, as well as MIDI clips.
 It's my "main" DAW, and the best things about it are the performance and flexibility of the program itself - the programming standards of the developer seem to align really well with what I think it's the "ideal", even the licensing system (affordable price and no online requirements, only a license file).
 Renoise is also a really good piece of software (best in mangling samples and creating rhythms), and both are rock solid and light on resources (and work on Linux!), as well as full of functionality and technical detail.

 My workspaceStill don't have a setup photo.

 This is the equipment I have at home, and this is where I make most of my stuff.
 I use a PC with Reaper as my main DAW, with Renoise as the secondary.
-As for plugins I have some Sugar Bytes synths, ArcSyn and a few cheap and free effects (Klanghelm, Tokyo Dawn Labs...).
-I also have a big load of samples to use and mangle (around 90 GB as of May 2020).
+As for plugins I mostly use Surge, ArcSyn and Redux, the stock Reaper plugins, and Valhalla, Tokyo Dawn Labs, Klanghelm, Melda and HoRNet effects.
+I also have a big load of samples to use and mangle (around 101 GB as of August 2020).

-My main software setup (in alphabetical order, DAWs first) is:
+My complete software setup (in alphabetical order, DAWs first) is: